"Polyphony typically balances beauty of timbre with precise articulation and empathy with the texts"

 Polyphony was formed by Stephen Layton in 1986 for a concert in King’s College Chapel, Cambridge.
-Since then the choir has performed and recorded regularly to great critical acclaim throughout the world.
-Recent reviews declare Polyphony ‘one of the best small choirs now before the public’ (Telegraph) and ‘possibly the best small professional chorus in the world’ (Encore Magazine, USA).
+Since then the choir has performed and recorded regularly worldwide to great critical acclaim.
+Recent reviews declare Polyphony as ‘one of the best small choirs now before the public’ (Telegraph) and ‘possibly the best small professional chorus in the world’ (Encore Magazine, USA).
 In a new poll by Gramophone Magazine they were named as one of the world’s leading choirs ‘Stephen Layton’s choir have become renowned for both their sound and versatility – whether in early music, or contemporary works such as those of Eric Whitacre, they embody the remarkable tradition of British choral excellence at its finest.’

-For more than a decade Polyphony has given annual sell-out performances of Bach’s St John Passion and Handel’s Messiah at St John’s Smith Square.
-These have become notable events in London’s music calendar and have been broadcast by BBC Radio 3 and the EBU.
+For more than a decade, Polyphony has given annual sell-out performances of Bach’s St John Passion and Handel’s Messiah at St John’s Smith Square.
+These have become notable events in London’s music calendar and have been broadcast regularly by BBC Radio 3 and the EBU.
 According to the Evening Standard ‘no one but no one performs Handel’s Messiah better every year than the choir Polyphony’, and the Times rate it ‘amongst the finest John Passions … ever heard’.

 In the USA, Polyphony’s recordings have twice been nominated for Grammy Awards: in 2006 for Lux aeterna, a disc of works by Morten Lauridsen, and in 2007 for a disc of works by Eric Whitacre, Cloudburst.
 This ‘staggering disc’ (BBC Radio 3) spent more than fifty weeks in the Billboard Classical Album Chart, and has been hailed by the Times as ‘extraordinarily beautiful’, by CNN as ‘outstanding’, and by Classic FM Magazine as ‘unmissable’.